Whether your business is still new or well-established, large or small, you need to tell people about it, and that means advertising.

 18. Create a website

 Hopefully you’ve already done this, but if not, it’s time!
-Tools like Wix and Weebly allow anyone to create a free website, no development skills needed.
-Having a website goes a long way towards helping customers find you on search engines like Google.
+Tools like Wix, Weebly, and WordPress allow anyone to create a free website, no development skills needed.
+And there are a ton of tutorials for WordPress and other website creators that make it incredibly easy to get started.
+Whichever website-building tool you use, having a website goes a long way towards helping customers find you on search engines like Google.

 19. Keep your website updated